qwlai/Component/README.md

 This section shows the implementation of some features.

 ### Block Nested Loop Join<a name = "blocknested"></a>
-This section shows how `Block Nested Loop Join`(BNL) is implemented.
+This section shows how `Block Nested Loop Join`(**BNL**) is implemented.

-The `open()` phase of BNL is very similar to normal `NestedJoin`, except an additional ArrayList `leftBlockTuples`, a block to contain the leftTuples, is initialized in this phase.
+The `open()` phase of **BNL** is very similar to normal `NestedJoin`, except an additional ArrayList `leftBlockTuples`, a block to contain the leftTuples, is initialized in this phase.
 Once `open()` is done successfully, the program will move to the `next()` phase.

-In the `next()` phase, BNL will perform `loadLeftBlock()` to add the leftTuples into the ArrayList `leftBlockTuples` to simulate a block of leftTuples.
+In the `next()` phase, **BNL** will perform `loadLeftBlock()` to add the leftTuples into the ArrayList `leftBlockTuples` to simulate a block of leftTuples.
 It will add (Buffer - 2) number of leftTuples into this `leftBlockTuples` ArrayList because 2 buffers are used to as a input buffer to load the rightTuples and the output buffer (`outbatch`), therefore the remaining buffers are used to store the leftTuples.
 For each block `leftBlockTuples`, the entire right Table is scanned tuple by tuple, and matching results will be written to the output buffer.
 If `outbatch` is full, output the page of output tuples and end that instance of `next()`.

 ### Sort Merge Join<a name = "sortmerge"></a>
-This section shows how `Sort Merge Join`(SMJ) is implemented.
-SMJ is implemented by first doing an `Externalsort` on the two tables before scanning through them for matching results and outputting them.
+This section shows how `Sort Merge Join`(**SMJ**) is implemented. **SMJ** is implemented by first doing an `Externalsort` on the two tables before scanning through them for matching results and outputting them.

-In the `open()` phase of SMJ, after calculating the number of tuples per batch and getting the left and right attributes, we will then run `ExternalSort()` on both the left and right table as shown below.
+In the `open()` phase of **SMJ**, after calculating the number of tuples per batch and getting the left and right attributes, we will then run `ExternalSort()` on both the left and right table as shown below.

     leftRelation = new ExternalSort(left, numBuff, leftIndex, leftRunName);
     rightRelation = new ExternalSort(right, numBuff, rightIndex, rightRunName);